rilindo/ex358_exam_primer/practice_exams/practice_exam_5_web.md

 1. Create playbook `apache2-alt-port.yml` to run again `web01` and `web03` to:

 - Install Apache and start it up on boot
-- Configure a name-based virtualhost called "earth.example.com" with the document root of `/earth`
+- Configure a name-based virtualhost called `earth.example.com` with the document root of `/earth`
 - earth.example.com should be configured on port `8888`
 - The `/earth` directory should have an index called with the hostname of the server.

 2. Create playbook `nginx.yml` to configure `web03` and `web04` to:

 - Have nginx be installed and start on boot
-- Configure default index page to have tain the hostname of the server.
+- Configure default index page to have the the hostname of the server.

 3. Create playbook `squid.yml` to against `cache01`:

 - squid be installed and start on boot
-- configure to listen on port 8080
+- configure to listen on port `8080`
 - firewall should be figure to allow access to that port.

 4. Create playbook `elinks.yml` to do the following on  `node01`: